CONTACT US TODAY!

 Anita trained with Keith Johnstone in Canada, returning to Scotland to integrate this practice and philosophy into her teaching practice.
 She has worked with Scottish Heritage, Stirling University, Children and Young People's Commissioner Scotland, Aberdeen Creative Learning Team and the Wellcome Trust.

 Charlie Gracie - Teaching Artist

 Charlie Gracie is a poet and prose writer with a broad experience in learning and organisational development.
 He has published one novel (To Live With What You Are, 2019, Postbox Press) and two poetry collections (Good Morning, 2010 and Tales from the Dartry Mountains, 2020, both Diehard Press).
-He is the 2020 official Scriever for the Federation of Writers (Scotland), Chair of the Scottish Writers’ Centre, and an experienced workshop facilitator.
-Charlie is a social work Practice Educator, worked with the Universities of Stirling and Strathclyde and has developed and delivered training for organisations in the statutory and voluntary sectors.
+He is the former Scriever for the Federation of Writers (Scotland), ex-Chair of the Scottish Writers’ Centre, and an experienced workshop facilitator.
+Charlie is a social work Practice Educator, has worked with the Universities of Stirling and Strathclyde and has developed and delivered training for organisations in the statutory and voluntary sectors.

 Jacob Sam La-Rose - Teaching Artist